For welcome messages September 2020 scroll down and click on your new class

 Our class pages contain information regarding the curriculum areas for each term, class news & letters regarding educational visits & events in school.
-The Phonics Scheme used in school is L.C.P. & the Reading Scheme is the Oxford Reading Tree.
+Lees takes the Letters & Sounds approach to teaching Phonics & the Reading Scheme is the Oxford Reading Tree.

 Should you require any further information about the curriculum, please contact the School Office.

 New Morning Routine for Years Reception, 1 & 2

 To start Monday 4 November 2019

 To Parents/Carers of Current Year 2 – Year 5 Children

 I am writing to update you on plans for the above visits for the next academic year.